Gerschtli/manage-packages/README.md

 It automatically creates and installs all packages of `~/.atom/packages.cson` and watches the file for changes.

 If you install or uninstall a package in atom, `~/.atom/packages.cson` will be updated.
-It can be configured, if `~/.atom/packages.cson` should be an exclusive list or if uninstalls are allowed.
+It can be configured, whether `~/.atom/packages.cson` should be an exclusive list of all installed packages or uninstalls are forbidden.

 Example content of `~/.atom/packages.cson`: